tsaikd/tsaikd.github.io/lib/TimelineJS/README.markdown

 ### Storify:

-Support for Storify is still in it's early stages.
+Support for Storify is still in its early stages.
 It works though.
 Just paste a link to the storify story as the source.

 ## Media